 Ron Squarer has served as Chief Executive Officer and a member of the Array Board of Directors since April 2012.
-Mr. Squarer has extensive commercial, development and executive leadership expertise from a 20 year career in the pharmaceutical industry.
-Most recently he served as Chief Commercial Officer at Hospira Inc., a global pharmaceutical and medical device company, where he was responsible for delivering $4 billion in annual revenue and leading more than 2,000 employees worldwide.
-Prior to this, Mr. Squarer was responsible for strategy, new product development and commercialization, acquisitions, partnerships and portfolio prioritization as Senior Vice President, Global Marketing and Corporate Development.
-Mr. Squarer joined Hospira from Mayne Pharma, an oncology-focused, global pharmaceutical company, where he served as Senior Vice President, Global Corporate and Business Development when Mayne was sold to Hospira for $2 billion in 2007.
-Earlier, Mr. Squarer held senior management roles at both Pfizer, Inc., focused on global oncology commercial development, and at SmithKline Beecham Pharmaceuticals (now GlaxoSmithKline) in the U.S. and Europe.
-Mr. Squarer holds an MBA from the Kellogg School of Management, Northwestern University and a bachelor’s degree in biochemistry from the University of California, Berkeley.
+Mr. Squarer has extensive commercial, development and executive leadership expertise from a greater than two decade career in the biopharmaceutical industry.
+Prior to this, Mr. Squarer held positions of increasing responsibility with Hospira Inc., a global pharmaceutical and medical device company, most recently serving as Senior Vice President, Chief Commercial Officer, where he was responsible for delivering $4 billion in annual revenue.
+Mr. Squarer joined Hospira from Mayne Pharma, where he served as Senior Vice President, Global Corporate and Business Development when Mayne was sold to Hospira in 2007.
+Prior to Mayne Pharma, Mr. Squarer held senior management roles at both Pfizer, Inc., and at SmithKline Beecham Pharmaceuticals (now GlaxoSmithKline) in the U.S. and Europe.
+Mr. Squarer currently serves as a member of the Board of Directors of Retrophin, Inc. Mr. Squarer holds an MBA from the Kellogg School of Management, Northwestern University and a bachelor’s degree in biochemistry from the University of California, Berkeley.

 Mr. Haddock joined Array as Chief Financial Officer in July 2016.
 He has more than 15 years of financial and operational experience in the biopharmaceutical industry.
 Mr. Haddock held leadership positions of increasing responsibility at Bristol-Myers Squibb, a global pharmaceutical company with a strong focus on immuno-oncology therapies.
 During that time, he served in variety of accounting, planning, commercial, analytical and business development capacities for high-growth business units, including Head of Finance for the Worldwide Commercialization and Medical teams.
 Mr. Haddock also served as Executive Director for the U.S. Pharmaceutical unit, where he focused on designing and implementing a completely new business model and operations to capitalize on future product portfolio changes and market developments.
 Mr. Haddock most recently served as Chief Financial Officer and Chief Operating Officer of BERG Health, an oncology focused research, diagnostics and development company, where he oversaw the implementation of financial and operational processes, procedures and policies to transform and scale the company’s practices as it planned for growth and corporate evolution.
 Mr. Haddock earned his undergraduate degree in accountancy from Illinois State University and is a Certified Management Accountant.
 He holds an MBA from Washington University in St. Louis where he completed the Executive Program.